legotaylor/Hero-Statue/README.md

 #### [Iris Shaders](https://www.irisshaders.dev/)
 Iris overrides core shader pipelines when rendering shader packs, and doesn't provide any documentation for how to add new overrides.

 As a workaround, we've copied the `ENTITY_CUTOUT` and `ENTITY_EYES` pipeline overrides.
 We picked these pipelines as they provide a similar effect to our custom pipelines, however it's not 1:1 and some features such as the `jeb_` easter egg won't be rendered when a shader pack is active.
+This functionality matches the `Vanilla` render type.
 See [Hero-Statue#1](https://github.com/legotaylor/Hero-Statue/issues/1).

 Rendering should work as intended when no shader packs are in use.